 3. How do you plan to profit?

 Some companies offer in-app purchases within their travel apps.
 Most companies, such as Skyscanner, sell an ad-free version of their app for a small amount of money.
-Kayak, on the other hand, offers a pro version of the app with that gives users terminal maps of nearly all airports.
+Kayak, on the other hand, offers a pro version of the app that gives users terminal maps of nearly all airports.
 This is handy if you either are in a hurry to reach the next plane, or if you want to find the perfect place to wait for it.
+These features are very helpful for those who develop a flight search app.

 4. How do you want to feed the travel data to the app?